awsteiner/o2scl/doc/o2scl/sphinx/install.rst

 require FFTW support, and this can be included if ``--enable-fftw`` is passed to the configure script.

-Module support, curses support, cubature support, and pugixml support are all experimental and not currently supported.
+Curses support, cubature support, and pugixml support are all experimental.

 Range-checking
 --------------